 Hampta pass trek starts from Manali, and one can get enough time to witness the beauty of Manali.
 This Trek is considered as one of the beautiful treks in Himachal region.

-The thrilling four days trek starts & end in Manali in the lap of Himalayas in Himachal Pradesh.
+The thrilling five days trek starts & end in Manali in the lap of Himalayas in Himachal Pradesh.

 Offers the exotic view of vibrant landscapes, lush greenery, thick silver brick, pine and oak forests, wild, colourful blossoming flora, and the magnificent scenery far beyond your imagination.